 This portion of the mortgage process involves the lender probing the borrower’s income, debts, assets, etc. to determine if they are a good candidate for a loan.
 Pre-approval does not mean that the lender will actually extend a mortgage loan to the borrower, although it is a good sign.
 This part of the process is also critical as a pre-approval letter can show a home seller that the borrower can afford their property and has the financial means to back up their purchase offer.
+It’s also important to be aware that there are government backed options available for you when you’re looking for a loan.
+FHA loans and USDA home loans are great options to help finance your new home.

 Once a pre-approval has been granted, a home purchase agreement needs to be drafted, which will state the agreed-upon price and the terms and conditions for the sale of the property.
 It will also outline the circumstances under which either party may legally back out of the transaction. mortgage processing companies are adept at analyzing this document to check for any missing details or inconsistencies that may bring the property transaction to a halt.